Deepavali or Diwali is just around the corner on 14 November 2020 so here’s our guide to all things Deepavali in Singapore

 Deepavali celebrations in Singapore

 As with many other festivals around the world, Deepavali features new colourful clothes, gifts of sweets and treats.
 Families come together to worship, greet and eat.
 There is always fireworks and plenty of festive cheer.
-The Deepavali festival may be celebrated differently this year with all the safe distancing measures in place but we can still share colourful tips on how to get ready to celebrate – from what Indian outfits to buy, to everything you need to know on decorating your house, what Indian food to eat and where to see the best Deepavali lights in town!
+The Deepavali festival may be celebrated differently this year with many Deepavali events now online but we can still share colourful tips on how to get ready to celebrate – from what Indian outfits to buy, to everything you need to know on decorating your house, what Indian food to eat and where to see the best Deepavali lights in town!

 In preparation for the celebration Deepavali